China–Arab States Cooperation Forum: Background and membership

+CASCF was established in 2004 during a visit by CCP General Secretary Hu Jintao to the Arab League headquarters in Cairo, Egypt.
+At the end of the meeting, Foreign Minister of China Li Zhaoxing and Secretary General Moussa jointly announced the establishment of the "China-Arab Cooperation Forum" and issued the "Communiqué on the Establishment of the China-Arab Cooperation Forum".

 CASCF was the first cooperation forum between the Arab League and any other country or region.
 CASCF membership consists of China and the Arab League, which officially represents its twenty-two member states as a relatively unified body.
 CASCF therefore serves as the primary multilateral coordination mechanism between China and the Arab States.
 This coordination by the Arab League allows Arab states to negotiate actively for collective projects involving multiple states, such as railway projects, nuclear power projects, and Dead Sea initiatives.

-Since the suspension of their Arab League memberships in 2011, Libya and Syria participate individually in CASCF.
+From 2011 to 2023, during the suspension of their Arab League memberships in 2011, Libya and Syria participated individually in CASCF.

 Since 2018, China frames CASCF as falling within its Belt and Road Initiative.

 Political norms and activities

 The core political norms that China advocates within CASCF are its Five Principles of Peaceful Coexistence: mutual respect for territory and sovereignty, mutual nonaggression, mutual noninterference in internal affairs, equality and mutual benefit, and peaceful co-existence.
 These principles are a conservative interpretation of the Westphalian norms of state sovereignty.
 China's advocacy for this strict interpretation of Westphalian sovereignty has intensified since the 2011 NATO intervention in Libya, creating some tensions within CASCF over the positions China (as a member of the United Nations Security Council) takes on Syria, although generally the Arab League states continue to support China's advocacy of the Five Principles.

 In contrast to China's mostly similar cooperation forum with Africa (the Forum on China-Africa Cooperation, or FOCAC), CASCF is more focused on international and regional political issues.
 Many Arab states view China as a great power which can assist them in the international community, especially via the UN Security Council.

 The most prominent political issue advocated through CASCF is a Middle East peace process aimed at resolving the Arab-Israeli conflict (including the territorial disputes that Lebanon and Syria each have with Israel).
 Other issues which have emerged following the Arab Spring include the Syrian civil war, and issues in Iraq, Libya, Yemen, Sudan, and Somalia.

-During the 2014 forum, Chinese President Xi Jinping articulated a cooperation framework through which civil nuclear power plants were described as a new frontier for collaboration between China and the Arab States.

-In recent years, CASCF documents have noted Arab states’ support for China’s approach in Hong Kong.
+In recent years, CASCF documents have noted Arab states' support for China's approach in Hong Kong.
+Besides, CASCF has an ambassador position, a role which is filed by a senior official from China's foreign affairs ministry.